scenee/FloatingPanel/Documentation/FloatingPanel 2.0 Migration Guide.md

 This class is used to specify a panel layout using insets from a rectangle area of the superview or safe area.

-* `FloatingPanelFullScreenLayout` is replaced with anchors uing `.superview` reference guide.
+* `FloatingPanelFullScreenLayout` is replaced with anchors using `.superview` reference guide.
 * `FloatingPanelLayoutAnchor(fractionalInset:edge:referenceGuide:)` lets you lay out a panel at a relative position in a reference rectangle area.

 ```swift